Step 3: Connect to NebulaGraph¶

 Sets the port number of the graphd service.
 The default port number is 9669.

 Sets the username of your NebulaGraph account.
 Before enabling authentication, you can use any existing username.
 The default username is

 Sets the password of your NebulaGraph account.
 Before enabling authentication, you can use any characters as the password.

 Sets an integer-type timeout threshold of the connection.
-The unit is second.
+The unit is millisecond.
 The default value is 120.

 Sets a string-type nGQL statement.
 The nGQL statement is executed once the connection succeeds.
 The connection stops after the result is returned.